Table of Contents

 - Fluid Compartments of the Body

-- Difference between the Composition of ECF and ICF
+- Difference Between the Composition of Extracellular Fluid and Intracellular Fluid

 - Osmolality and Osmolarity